-Project Overview: This study examines how we may better support businesses in the Eastern Region to make long-term, sustainable improvements in cyber-security behaviours and practices.
-To achieve this, the research will evaluate the work of the cyber-protect network in the region with a view towards locating ways in which the delivery of NCSC messaging to business communities may be improved and reinforced.
-Qualitative interviews with a wide sample of SMEs in the East were integral when highlighting the complex challenges that businesses have faced when seeking to introduce and maintain long term positive behavioural change.
+Project Overview: This study examined how we may better support businesses in the Eastern Region to make long-term, sustainable improvements in cyber security behaviours and practices.
+To achieve this, the research evaluated the work of the cyber-protect network in the region with a view towards locating ways in which the delivery of NCSC messaging to business communities may be improved and reinforced.
+Interviews with a wide sample of SMEs in the East were integral when highlighting the complex challenges that businesses have faced when seeking to introduce and maintain long term positive behavioural change.
 It is anticipated the data may help to develop tools to help improve the impact that protect officers have when engaging with Eastern businesses.
 For example, the research team are exploring a cyber-protect 'engagement tool' that could simulate a live attack to illustrate key vulnerabilities and modes of attack to a business audience.
-We intend any new tools to be accompanied by relevant metrics to help measure long-term behaviour change.
+The intention is for any new tools to be accompanied by relevant metrics to help measure long-term behaviour change.

-The research also intends to evaluate the relationship between cyber-insurance and low levels of cybercrime reporting amongst SME's in the Eastern Region.
+The research also evaluates the relationship between cyber-insurance and low levels of cybercrime reporting amongst SMEs in the Eastern Region.

-Policy implications: As a key part of the UK's National Cyber Security Strategy, the Cyber Protect Network is responsible for the delivery of NCSC cyber-security guidance and messaging to UK businesses.
+Policy implications: As a key part of the UK's National Cyber Security Strategy, the Cyber Protect Network is responsible for the delivery of NCSC cyber security guidance and messaging to UK businesses.
 The research will help to generate recommendations for improvements the Protect Network could implement to further develop its impact on long-term cyber resilience practices amongst businesses in the Eastern region.
-These recommendations aim to support the cyber-protect network to maximise engagement and outreach between protect officers and SME's, update the format/structure of cyberawareness training and inputs, improve key impact metrics and address new challenges posed by Covid 19.
+These recommendations aimed to support the cyber-protect network to maximise engagement and outreach between protect officers and SMEs, update the format/structure of cyber-awareness training and inputs, improve key impact metrics and address new challenges posed by Covid 19.

-Methods: 20 qualitative interviews with Cyber-protect officers and policing stakeholders.
-30 interviews with representatives from a sample of SME's based across the Eastern Region.
+Methods: 20 interviews with Cyber-protect officers and policing stakeholders.
+30 interviews with representatives from a sample of SMEs based across the Eastern Region.